kjelenji/gist/readme.md

 ---

 ## How It Works
+Gist is a word puzzle game where players solve a series of mini-puzzles — riddles, rebuses, and more — to piece together a story.
+Each correct answer reveals another part of the story.
 Each game session presents a set of puzzles.
 Solve them to unlock fragments of a story.
 The better you do, the more of the story you uncover.

 Puzzle types include: